 - Notes payable: The amount of promissory notes with a maturity of over one year issued by a company.
 Similar to bonds payable, the notes payable account on a balance sheet indicates the face value of the promissory notes.

 - Deferred tax liabilities: They arise from the difference between the recognized tax amount and the actual tax amount paid to the authorities.
-Essentially, it means that the company “underpays” the taxes in the current period and “overpays” the taxes at some point in the future.
+Essentially, it means that the company “underpays” the taxes in the current period and will “overpay” the taxes at some point in the future.

-- Capital lease: Capital lease recognized as a liability when a company enters into a long-term rental agreement for an equipment.
+- Capital lease: Capital leases are recognized as a liability when a company enters into a long-term rental agreement for equipment.
 The capital lease amount is a present value of the rental’s obligation.

-Contingent liabilities are a special type of liabilities.
-They are the probable liabilities that may arise depending on the outcome of the uncertain future event.
+Contingent liabilities are a special category of liabilities.
+They are probable liabilities that may or may not arise, depending on the outcome of an uncertain future event.

-A contingent liability is recognized only if both following conditions are met:
+A contingent liability is recognized only if both of the following conditions are met:

 - The outcome is probable.